Hervé Renard: Saudi Arabia

 Later in July 2019 he became manager of Saudi Arabia, the first Frenchman to do so.
 On 10 September 2019, he managed his first official match against Yemen in the 2022 FIFA World Cup qualification.
 In March 2022, Renard led Saudi Arabia to qualification for the 2022 FIFA World Cup, and in the process became the foreign-born manager with the most wins (18) in the nation's history.
 In their opening game of the World Cup, he led Saudi Arabia to a 2–1 win over Argentina, one of the pre-tournament favourites, in what was considered one of the biggest shock results in World Cup history.
-However, Saudi Arabia lost the other two matches against Poland and Mexico, to be eliminated from the group stage.
+However, Saudi Arabia lost the other two matches against Poland and Mexico, and were eventually eliminated from the group stage.
+His final game was a friendly, which he lost 1-2 to Bolivia.
+He was replaced by Roberto Mancini.

+France women

-In March 2023 Renard was linked with the job as coach of France women's national football team following the dismissal of Corinne Diacre.
+In March 2023, Renard was linked with the job as coach of France women's national football team following the dismissal of Corinne Diacre.
+On 29 March, the Saudi Arabian Football Federation accepted Renard's resignation, in order to begin his tenure as coach of the France women's team.
+On 30 March, Renard officially became the manager of France's women's national team, succeeding Diacre with a contract lasted until August 2024.
+He was tasked with preparing the team for the 2023 FIFA Women's World Cup amid player changes and conflicts, particularly with management.

+Renard became the first coach to manage teams in two different senior World Cups in the same year, and the second manager to have coached at both the men's and women's World Cups after Englishman John Herdman.

+On 29 July 2023, he became the first coach to win a match in both the men's and women's World Cups after France defeated Brazil in the group stage.
+However, France were eliminated on penalties in the quarter-finals, losing to Australia.

+In January 2024, the Ivory Coast men's team attempted to temporarily hire Renard for the delayed 2024 AFCON tournament, which was rejected by the French Football Federation.

+It was announced that Renard would leave his role after the 2024 Summer Olympics, being succeeded by assistant Laurent Bonadei.

+Return to Saudi Arabia

+On 26 October 2024, Renard was reappointed as head coach of Saudi Arabia, after the sacking of Roberto Mancini during the 2026 FIFA World Cup qualification.
+A year later, on 14 October, he guided the national team to secure qualification for the 2026 FIFA World Cup, finishing at the top of their group in the qualification fourth round after a goalless draw with Iraq.

+Managerial statistics

 Personal life

 Renard is in a relationship with Viviane Dièye, the widow of coach Bruno Metsu.

-His maternal grandparents were from Poland.